ansible/ansible-documentation/docs/docsite/rst/vault_guide/vault_using_encrypted_content.rst

     - AES-CTR stream cipher
     - cipher key
     - IV
-    - a 128 bit counter block seeded from an integer IV
+    - a 128-bit counter block seeded from an integer IV
     - the plaintext

       - the original plaintext